geraintluff/git-mine/README.md

 ## Use as `post-commit` hook

 If you'd like this script to run after every commit, copy `git-mine.py` into the file `.git/hooks/post-commit`.
-It must be an executable file.
+It must be marked as executable.

 If you want to specify a limit other than the default, you can write a script for `.git/hooks/post-commit` (must be executable) that provides it: